The Art and Science of Managing the New Melanoma Landscape

 The Department of CME/Conference Management reserves the right to limit the number of participants in a program and is not responsible for any expenses incurred by an individual whose registration is not confirmed and for whom space is not available.

-- A block of rooms has been reserved for conference attendees at the Houston Marriott at the Texas Medical Center, 6580 Fannin St., Houston, Texas 77030.
+- A block of rooms has been reserved for conference attendees at the Houston Marriott Medical Center located at 6580 Fannin Street, Houston, Texas.

-- Early hotel reservation is suggested as the room block cut-off date is Thursday, September 6, 2018.
+- Early hotel reservation is suggested and the room block cutoff date is: Thursday, August 22, 2019.

-- When you make reservations, be sure to mention the group name MD Anderson Melanoma Meeting to be assured of receiving the special meeting rate of $205 for a standard guest room.
-Please add 17% for state and local taxes.
+- When you make reservations, be sure to mention the group name: The Art and Science of Managing the New Melanoma Landscape room block to be assured of receiving the special meeting rate of $189 for a standard guest room.
+Please add 17% Texas state and local taxes.

 Prices are subject to change and vary depending on the location of the conference.